zoedsoupe/anubis-mcp/priv/dev/echo-elixir/README.md

 - What patterns would you use for broadcasting updates to multiple connected clients?
 - How might you implement request queuing for rate-limited operations?

-The Echo server demonstrates that with Hermes, you can build feature-rich MCP servers that leverage Phoenix's strengths while maintaining clean separation between transport, protocol, and business logic.
-This architecture enables you to focus on your domain-specific tools while Hermes handles the protocol complexity.
+The Echo server demonstrates that with Anubis, you can build feature-rich MCP servers that leverage Phoenix's strengths while maintaining clean separation between transport, protocol, and business logic.
+This architecture enables you to focus on your domain-specific tools while Anubis handles the protocol complexity.